cloud273/localization_android/README.md

-# CLLocalization
+# Localization

 ## What's this?

-`CLLocalization` is a Localization library written in Kotlin.
+`Localization` is a library for multi-language application written in Kotlin.

 ## Requirements